 The reason for this…

-Is because while these “types” of products may meet the needs for some, they are going to have some pretty serious disadvantages that may be a “deal-breaker” for some.
-Which is why after reading what we’re about to discuss we would invite you to then give us a call or visit one of our other articles that will go into greater detail about these “alternative products” so that you’ll know exactly what you are “getting” should you decide to ultimately purchase one of these “types” of products.
+This is because while these “types” of products may meet the needs of some, they will have severe disadvantages that may be a “deal-breaker” for some.
+This is why, after reading what we’re about to discuss, we would invite you to give us then a call or visit one of our other articles that will go into greater detail about these “alternative products” so that you’ll know precisely what you are “getting” should you decide to purchase one of these “types” of products ultimately.

 Accidental Death and Guaranteed Issue Life Insurance Policies Defined